web11-ateves/aisuite/guides/huggingface.md

 ### Notes

 - Ensure that the `model` variable matches the identifier of your model as seen in the Hugging Face Model Hub.
-- If you encounter any rate limits or API access restrictions, consider upgrading your Hugging Face plan to enable higher usage limits.
+- If you encounter any rate limits or API access restrictions, you may have to upgrade your Hugging Face plan to enable higher usage limits.
 """